What Is Dry Eye?

 Compresses slow the evaporation of tears.
 Their warm moisture provides relief by stabilizing the eyes’ tear film and improving the meibomian glands’ production of oil.
 With your eyes now hydrated and lubricated, they can also expel bacteria more efficiently.

 Certain prescription eye drops also address dry eye, and steroids can provide relief.
 Others provide additional lubrication.
-Please consult with Dr. Alan B. Schlussel, who can recommend or prescribe the best drops for your eyes.
+Please consult with Dr. Veronica and Dr. Alan, who can recommend or prescribe the best drops for your eyes.